vrtuosoio/Scripts/docs/kubernetes-installation.md

     ./charts/vrtuoso
 ```

 Make sure your `kubectl` has access to the same kubernetes namespace you intend to install the vrtuoso platform.
-Allow kubectl to access to use your k8 config file
+Allow kubectl to access and use your k8 config file

 For example: